-Each TestComplete project uses five supported scripting languages:
+Each TestComplete project uses one of the supported scripting languages:

 The scripting language for the project is specified at the project creation time and cannot be changed later (see Create New Project Wizard - Project Scripting Language Page